Fuji Marumo Tea Garden Entrusts a Joyful Style of Tea to the Future【Fujioncha,Shizuoka Prefecture】

 –On the news, it is said that Japanese tea is very popular overseas, but is it really?

 As far as I can tell, wealthy people overseas, regardless of their nationality, seem to be well educated and eager to learn about the culture.
 They tell me, “I understand tea now.
 I understand the origin of the tea tree.
 Thank you for providing this experience.”
-They are very grateful for the opportunity to learn about the deeper aspects of Japanese tea through the experience of visiting the Fuji Marumo Tea Farm.
+They are very grateful for the opportunity to learn about the deeper aspects of Japanese tea through the experience of visiting the Fuji Marumo Tea Garden.

 By meeting their needs, Shizuoka tea will be seen as more than just a beverage, but as an integral part of Japan’s food culture.
 We believe that this is an important factor in determining the future position of Shizuoka tea and Japanese tea.